Near Optimal Linear Algebra in the Online and Sliding Window Models: Introduction

-To bound the total number of rows our algorithm samples, we upper bound the probability that each row is sampled and show it is at most a factor $c=\O{\frac{\log n}{\eps^2}}$ multiple of the reverse online leverage score.
-The sum of the reverse online scores turns out to equal the sum of the online leverage scores.
-Since the sum of the online leverage scores is roughly $\tO{n\log\norm{\A}_2}$, it follows that our algorithm will sample $\tO{cn\log\norm{\A}_2}$ rows with high probability.
+On the other hand, we cannot compute the reverse online leverage scores of each row without storing the entire stream.
+We can compute the reverse online leverage score of a row with respect to the rows that we have sampled as a $(1+\eps)$ approximation to the true score, but a possible concern is that the error at each step compounds and the error at the end could be as large as $(1+\eps)^n$.
+To resolve this issue, we use an idea of~\cite{CohenLMMPS15} that shows if we have a $(1+\eps)$ approximation for each score but then oversample each row by a factor $C>(1+\O{\eps})$, then the error \emph{will not} compound and the resulting matrix will still be a $(1+\eps)$ approximation.
+We also use a matrix martingale argument similar to~\cite{CohenMP16} to avoid known row sampling dependencies~\cite{KelnerL13}.

-Because our space efficient algorithm employs row sampling, it further enjoys the property that the total runtime is dependent on the input sparsity, up to polylogarithmic factors.
-By batching until a certain number of rows have arrived before we run an instance of the downsampling procedure, we can amortize the runtime needed to compute the reverse online leverage scores for each row.
-Again it suffices to approximate each reverse online leverage score within some constant factor, since we can just oversample with respect to the approximation guarantee.
-We can then use standard projection techniques to embed each of the sampled rows into a $\O{\log\frac{n}{\eps}}$ dimensional subspace by applying a Johnson-Lindenstrauss transform, and computing the leverage scores of the rows with respect to the matrix of the transformed rows.
-For more details, see \secref{sec:downsample}.
+To bound the rows sampled by our algorithm, we note that each row is sampled with probability proportional to the reverse online leverage score, and~\cite{CohenMP16} bounds the sum of the online leverage scores by $\O{d\log\kappa}$ assuming bounded entries in the underlying matrix, which must also bound the sum of the reverse online leverage scores.
+We also note that by batching until a certain number of rows have arrived before choosing to discard rows, we can amortize the runtime needed to approximate each of the reverse online leverage scores and obtain nearly input sparsity time by using standard projection techniques to embed each of the sampled rows into an $\O{\log\frac{n}{\eps}}$ dimensional subspace.

-\paragraph{Space Efficient Projection Cost Preserving Sample.} Our space efficient spectral approximation algorithm outputs a matrix $\M$ whose singular values are within $(1+\eps)$ of $\A$, where $\A \in \mathbb{R}^{W \times n}$ is the matrix consisting of the $W$ most recent rows.
-However, certain tasks such as rank $k$ approximation can be achieved by sampling roughly $\O{\frac{k}{\eps^2}{\log n}}$ rows with the appropriate regularization \cite{CohenMM17}.
-Thus it seems reasonable that these tasks can be performed in the sliding window model also by sampling a number of rows linear in $k$ rather than $n$.

-Suppose we know the value of $\norm{\A-\A_k}_F^2$ in advance, where we use $\A_k$ to denote the best rank $k$ approximation $\A$.
-Then we can use the same downsampling procedure as before with reverse online ridge leverage scores and regularization parameter $\lambda=\norm{\A-\A_k}_F^2$.
-Using the same invariant as before, the procedure oversamples each row $\r_i$ relative to the reverse online ridge leverage score.
-This suffices to show that the rows that have been sampled since time $i$ form a projection cost preserving sample for the matrix that contains all the rows that have arrived since time $i$ in the data stream.
-That is, the algorithm maintains a good low rank approximation for the matrix in the window.